 Depending on the scope of the work, it could be recommended that a flood action group has public liability insurance.
 This may be available through your local neighbourhood watch group.

-It is within the remit of each individual group to decide on its own roles and responsibilities.
+It is within the remit of each individual group to decide on its own roles, responsibilities, aims and objectives.

 The roles of a flood action group could include:

 For more information, download our resource on Flood Action Groups here.

 If your community is situated in a flood warning area, you can encourage residents and local businesses to sign up to receive flood alerts and warning; a free service from the Environment Agency.

 A flood action group can invite all members of the community to highlight major concerns and areas where action can be taken in regards to managing flood risk.
 The group can then act as the voice of the community to communicate ideas and queries to, and build relationships with, key agencies involved with flooding.

 If you don’t have a community flood action group and you are interested in setting one up, contact your local Environment Agency Flood Resilience Team.